Repositories in a Cloud Project

 The external Git repository can be used to store the entire source code of your project.
 Additionally, the Umbraco Cloud project must have all your source code too.
 You can no longer store dll files in your Umbraco Cloud project.

-We recommend creating a Cloud project with at least two environments: a Development environment and a Live environment.
-To work with a local copy of your site, you then clone down the Development environment using the Clone project option from the Cloud Portal and start building your website locally.
+It is recommended to create a Cloud project with at least two environments: a Live environment including one extra mainline environment.
+Work with a local copy of the site by cloning down the left-most environment.
 This repository is different from your source control repository.

-Once you're happy with the results or wish to see how your website has progressed, you push the changes back to the Development environment.
-If everything is working as expected you then deploy your changes to the Live environment.
+Once you're happy with the results or wish to see how your website has progressed, you push the changes back to the Cloud.
+If everything is working as expected, deploy your changes to the Live environment.

 In the above diagram, the Umbraco Git repository contains the source code of a class library CS project.